COMMON QUESTIONS

 Furnace and duct cleaning should be considered an integral part of the regular maintenance of your HVAC system.
 Just like any other mechanical system, it needs to be clean to function properly.

-• Are you having to change your furnace filter more often then usual?
+- Are you having to change your furnace filter more often then usual (typically more then every 3 months)?

-• Is your furnace louder then usual?
-Does it whistle when it runs?
-Is it making any booming or banging noises?
+- Is your furnace louder then usual?
+Does it whistle or make any booming or banging noises?

 Answering yes to any of these should be reason enough to consider having your furnace and ducts cleaned.